valentina-b/book-my-wedding-wish/README.md

 ### Features

-The features are split into owner related features and guest related features.
+The features are split into owner-related features and guest-related features, although, every owner can also be a guest and vice versa.

 Owner features: